Newsletter

 1. Making lists

-Encourage your employees to make lists so that they have a clearer picture of the tasks at hand.
+Encourage your employees to make lists so that they have a clearer picture of the tasks at hand or assign them tasks yourself.
 You can even suggest that they make lists in relation to their personal lives.

 This will allow them to clear their heads and stop wasting energy remembering what they need to accomplish.